-10. SRC folder - Limit files
+13. SRC folder - Limit files

-With EMCview V7.0, every limit file can contain a main limit line plus up to 15 auxiliary limit lines.
-In addition, EMCview can display a margin line for each main limit line.
-The main limit line will be used as reference for margin lines and to calculate peaks, which exceed the major limit line or the margin line.
-Auxiliary limit lines are basically graphic content which cannot be used for any processing purpose.
-Main limit lines must be coherent, whereas auxiliary limit lines can be segmented / interrupted.
+Each limit file can contain a main limit line as well as up to 15 auxiliary limit lines.
+EMCview can also provide a margin line for the main limit line.
+The main limit line will serve as a reference for margin lines and will be utilized to calculate peaks that exceed the main limit line or the margin line.
+Auxiliary limit lines are essentially graphic content that cannot be used for processing.
+Auxiliary limit lines can be segmented or interrupted; however main limit lines must be cohesive.
 Example: CISPR22 Class A and Class B as main limit lines and FCC 15 Class A and FCC 15 Class B as auxiliary limit lines